leilaotieno2/Week-1-code-challenge/README.md

 <h1>Challenge 3: Net Salary Calculator (Toy Problem)</h1>
-Given the basic salary and benefits of an employee, write a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.
+Given the basic salary and benefits of an employee, the program calculates the Payee Tax, NHIF, NSSF Deductions and net salary.